Vargas era: End of the Vargas era

 Brazilian participation in World War II increased pressure in favour of re-democratisation.
 Although the regime made some concessions (such as setting a date for presidential elections, amnesty for political prisoners, abolishing state censorship, freedom to organize political parties, and a commitment to a new electoral law), Vargas could not retain support and was deposed by the military in a coup launched from his War Ministry on 29 October 1945.

-The two candidates for the scheduled election, Eurico Gaspar Dutra and Eduardo Gomes both agreed that the chief justice of the supreme court, José Linhares, should be the interim president.
+The two candidates for the scheduled election, Eurico Gaspar Dutra and Eduardo Gomes, agreed that the chief justice of the supreme court, José Linhares, should be the interim president.
 Hence, he was summoned to assume the presidency.
 The office of vice-president had also been abolished and no legislature had been elected under the 1937 constitution, making the chief justice first in the line of succession by default.
 Linhares immediately brought forward the date for presidential elections and a constituent assembly and replaced all state interventores, mostly with members of the judiciary.
 Elections were held in December 1945, and Linhares remained in office until the inauguration of the Assembly and President Eurico Gaspar Dutra on 31 January 1946.
 This marked the end of the Estado Novo and the beginning of the Fourth Brazilian Republic.